kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

    python pipeline.py show full

-The command will print the name of the pipeline tasks that will be executed when you decided to run the pipeline.
+The command will print the name of the pipeline tasks that will be executed when you decide to run the pipeline.

 You can display more detailed information by increasing the verbosity of the command: